tascofield/foldlist/README.md

 A crate for a data structure that's a list whose "fold" can be quickly queried, and which also supports many other fast operations on lists.
+See [the crate documentation](https://docs.rs/foldlist/1.0.0/foldlist/index.html) for examples and a detailed explanation.